ahujaesh/birthday-surprise/README.md

+# What is this?

-A repository with the source code for the first part of my friend's birthday gift - hosted [here](https://ahujaesh.github.io/birthday-surprise/).
+This is a repository with the source code for the first part of my friend's birthday gift - hosted [here](https://ahujaesh.github.io/birthday-surprise/) through GitHub Pages.
 If you see any errors or want to help, feel free to open an issue, fork this repository and start a pull request, or just email me here - [ahuja.eshaan0@gmail.com](mailto:ahuja.eshaan0@gmail.com)!

-An overview of this repository:
+# An overview of this repository:

+**Logic (How the website works):**

+This website used a three dimenstional rendering software called "THREE.js".
+This software allows the user to add Javascript commands in their code to render different objects to your scene, and I have used this software to render the word that you move around in.
+You can read more about THREE.js [here](https://discoverthreejs.com/).

+This website also uses some standard HTML elements such as ```<p>``` and the ```<h4>``` elements to convey information to the user, and these elements are updated using the ```.innerHTML``` syntax to respond to user input, along with ```<button>``` elements and ```<a>``` elements to gain input and advance users to the next site.

+Along with these, I also use many other code elements and am always looking to add more to improve the user experience.

+**Files and Documentation:**

 This repository contains 2 main .html files, that both use Internal CSS and Javascript for easy readability.
 It also contains some other files.
 I have outlined the purpose of each of these files below, along with a higherarchy of importance.
 If you have something to add, feel free to shoot me a PR or an Issue.